Job growth from 2020-2030 is expected to increase by 16 percent – much faster than the average for all occupations.

-- Students learn about character animation, storyboarding, 3D modeling and rigging, 2D rigging in Harmony, and character design.
+- Students learn about character animation, storyboarding, CG modeling and rigging, 2D Harmony rigging, and character design.

-- Program has dual focus on traditional drawn animation and the latest in computer graphics animation, with a heavy emphasis on strong narrative storytelling.
+- Program focuses on traditional animation and the latest in CG animation with an emphasis on

 - Daemen works closely with studios throughout the U.S. to help place students with exciting internships.

-- Our faculty are all industry professionals, having worked at Disney, DreamWorks, Cartoon Network, Nickelodeon, and more.
+- All faculty are industry professionals having worked at Disney, DreamWorks, Cartoon Network,

-- They are still active in the animation industry.
+Nickelodeon and more.
+They continue to be active in the animation industry.

 - Program is structured to meet the demands of a modern studio.
-All of the software and curriculum is aligned with current production techniques.
+The software and curriculum is aligned with current industry techniques.

 From Walt Disney and Adult Swim to Legend of Zelda and Cuphead, this multibillion dollar business relies on a 100-year-old animation tradition that blends creativity and imagination with technology and technical skills.